Glossary

 Section titled “Diversification Benefit”The reduction in portfolio risk that comes from combining uncorrelated or weakly correlated exposures.
 A well-diversified portfolio requires less capital than the sum of its parts.

-Discussed in: Quantification
+Discussed in: Analytics Toolkit

 EL (Expected Loss)